TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-switchtopaybyinvoice.md

 ## **Recommended Steps**

 If you switch to pay by invoice, that means you pay your bill within **30 days of the invoice date**.
 To become eligible to pay for your Azure subscription by invoice, submit a request to Azure support.
 Once your request is approved, you can switch a subscription to invoice pay in the [Azure portal](https://portal.azure.com/).<br>

 **Note:**

 * Invoice pay is only available for business accounts, not personal accounts.
-* Support team will review the account to determine if it's eligible for Invoice mode of payment.
+* The support team will review the account to determine if it is eligible for Invoice mode of payment.
+* The support team will need a legal document to validate the legality of the company and its address such as a company registration form signed and issued by the government or any government issued documents having the company name and address (For example, a tax certification form).
+* Your company address, tax ID, and bill-to address listed in your Azure Account properties must match the company’s information in the legal documents.
 * If you intend to switch a current subscription to Invoice that contains Marketplace or 3rd party services, these services will need to be deleted before switching.
-For future Marketplace services, you are welcome to have a separate subscription on credit card to make these purchases.
+For future Marketplace services, you are welcome to have a separate subscription using a credit card to make these purchases.
 * You must pay all outstanding charges before switching to invoice pay.
-* Once you switch to invoice pay, you can't switch back to credit or debit card payment.

 ### **Switch to invoice pay (check/wire transfer)**